suncoast-devs/handbook/curriculum/unit-i/chapter-2/01-oop-basics/homework.md

   - [ ] DietType - This will be carnivore or herbivore
   - [ ] DateAcquired - This will be defaulted when the dinosaur is created
   - [ ] Weight - In pounds, how heavy the dinosaur is
-  - [ ] EnclosureNumber - the Pen that the dinosaur is currently on
+  - [ ] EnclosureNumber - the Pen that the dinosaur is currently in, thing should be a number

 - [ ] Your dinosaurs will be stored in a `List<Dinosaur>`.
 - [ ] When the console application runs, it should let the user choose one of the following actions: